Pinku531680/warden/README.md

 **Feature Engineering**: Real-time calculation of ATV Delta, Geodesic Distance, and Temporal Velocity using Redis for low-latency state lookups.

-**Reliability & Idempotency**: Custom logic to prevent duplicate processing and a 30-second watchdog timer that re-queues lost transactions to ensure 100% processing uptime.
+**Reliability & Idempotency**: Custom logic to prevent duplicate processing and a 15-second watchdog timer that re-queues lost transactions to ensure guaranteed processing.

 **3. Explainable ML Inference**